mohitrajput2002/Banking-App/README.md

 3. Open index.html in your web browser to use the application.

 ## Usage
-- Enter the account holder's name and select the account type.
+- Enter the account holder's name, select the account type, etc.
 - Choose a transaction type (Deposit, Withdraw, Check Balance).
 - Fill in the transaction details (amount, account number).
 - Click the "Submit" button to perform the transaction.